cybr/vim-arduino-arturo/README.md

 This script is a fork of [Vim Arduino Ino][vim-arduino-ino] and uses [Arturo][arturo] instead of [Ino][ino].
 It runs in 64-bit environments and allows for compiling and deployment of Arduino (\*.pde/\*.ino) sketches directly from Vim.
-It also allows the use of newer versions of the arduino IDE (1.6.1 at the current moment)
+It also allows the use of newer versions of the arduino IDE (1.6.1 at the current moment).

 ## Install
 The easiest way to install this software is a plugin-manager like [Pathogen][pathogen] or [Vundle][vundle].